Get insider access

 No

-The ASUS PG279QM has two separate options that allow you to limit the color gamut to the 'sRGB' color space, which is useful if you don't enjoy an over-saturated image.
-Setting GameVisual to sRGB locks the gamut, but like most monitors, it also severely limits the picture options that you can change, and almost everything is locked.
-Setting the Display SDR Input setting to 'sRGB' also locks the color gamut to the sRGB color space but leaves all picture settings unlocked.
-This allows you to fine-tune the picture settings for an accurate hardware calibration, which is wonderful and extremely uncommon.
-Both sRGB modes achieve roughly the same accuracy out of the box, but 'Racing Mode' with the separate sRGB clamp delivers the best results overall without the usual sRGB mode limitations.
+This monitor has two separate options that allow you to limit the color gamut to the 'sRGB' color space.
+Setting GameVisual to 'sRGB' locks the gamut, but it also severely limits the picture settings that you can change.
+Setting Display SDR Input to 'sRGB' also locks the color gamut to the sRGB color space but leaves all picture settings unlocked, which is useful for customization.
+Both sRGB modes achieve roughly the same accuracy, but 'Racing Mode' with the separate sRGB clamp delivers the best results overall without any limitations, which is what we used for testing.

 9.7